Community Spirit Awards

 Recognizes an individual who has made an outstanding volunteer contribution towards improving the well-being of Oakville residents of any age group.

-Recognizes a Senior (65 years and older) or group that has made an outstanding voluntary contribution to the Oakville community.
+Recognizes a senior individual or group (65 years and older) that has made an outstanding voluntary contribution to the Oakville community.

 Youth Award, sponsored by RBC Royal Bank